Fathers’ Day, Making Space for Fathers Absent and Fathers Present

 The adoption journey and its coinciding conversations don’t get any easier as our children age.
 They continue to be complex in new ways.
 Should I attend that funeral service for Grandma or Uncle?
 If I do go, where do I sit and where do my kids sit?
 Am I a painful reminder of a painful separation?
 Is our daughter a painful reminder of a painful separation?
 Do the visiting family members even know an adoption in the family happened?
 I have to keep coming back to ask myself the most important question which is “am I being a healthy support to my daughter”?
 The answer begins with me asking her the question, “Darling, you’ve got to let me know, should I stay or should I go?”.
 A little of the Clash’s lyrics can go a long way ;).

-These conversations aren’t usually simple, but moving the apostrophe is.
+Moving the apostrophe is simple, these crucial conversation usually aren’t.
 It’s my way of saying I recognize all of the parents who helped bring our child into and raise her up in the world.
-So, maybe someday, instead of asking me all of the usual, mundane questions about race or adoption, ask me about my “bad” punctuation.
+So, maybe someday, instead of asking me all of the usual, mundane questions about race or adoption, ask me about my punctuation.

-As June is the month which holds our national holiday for celebrating Fathers’ Day, I’d like to invite you to move the apostrophe over in consideration of all of your children’s fathers present, absent, step and otherwise.
+As June is the month which holds our national holiday for celebrating Fathers’ Day, I’d like to invite you to move the apostrophe over in consideration of all of your children’s fathers and father figures.
 In order to make that space for more than one father, April’s conversation prompts for June are a good place to start not just on Fathers’ Day but whenever you or your children feel the need.
 Happy Fathers’ Day from me and from everyone on the TRJ board!

-This post is from our April, 2023, newsletter.
+This post is from our June, 2023, newsletter.
 If you would like to get our newsletter in your inbox each month, as well as information about our annual Transracial Journeys Family Camp and our monthly Zoom call to provide support for our transracial adoption parents please subscribe.

 March: Changing the Script on Adoption, Luck and Microaggressions